Consumer Cellular vs. Verizon

 Consumer Cellular’s plan prices start at $20 per month, and you can purchase up to three phone lines online at Consumer Cellular’s website.
 If you need four lines, you’ll need to give them a call.
 Each additional line costs $15 a month.

-Keep in mind that all of your phone lines share data, and that can add up quickly, especially if you’re buying some lines for your grandkids.
+Remember that all your phone lines share data – it can add up quickly, especially if you’re buying some lines for your grandkids.
 With no overage fees, this isn’t a big deal; if you go over your limit, Consumer Cellular will automatically bump you up to the next data plan, so keep this in mind when budgeting.

 Did You Know?